 Quantity Price per Barcode 1 $ 42 2 $ 35 each 3 $ 30 each 4 + $ 25 each 5 + $ 20 each 10 + $ 15 each 20 + $ 11 each 30 + $ 9 each 50 + $ 7 each 100 + $ 5 eachspecial price $4.50 each

 If you are listing your new product (or products) on any of the Amazon Store Websites, Amazon will require you to have what they call a “product identifier” (or GTIN code).
 This is simply a unique 12- or 13-digit barcode number – either in UPC or EAN format.
 Product identifiers are used to create new product pages on the Amazon sites.
 The most common identifier used by sellers is a UPC (12-digit barcode).

 If you are listing your products on Amazon please order an “Amazon Barcode Number” above.
-You will instantly receive an email with a unique barcode number in both 12-digit UPC and 13-digit EAN formats (you can choose which format to use on Amazon – UPC format is the most common format used on Amazon).
+You will instantly receive an email with a unique barcode number in 13-digit EAN format You can choose to use this as UPC format on Amazon by removing the leading “0” (note that UPC format is the most common format used on Amazon).